Luexks/reassembly_modding_by_example/src/barrage_frag.md

 The primary stage has a high `roundsPerSec` so that the cannon cycles through its barrels rapidly.
 It also has a high `roundsPerBurst` and `burstyness` to avoid the tapping of the fire button causing only a few of the barrels to be shot out of.
 This stage also has a small `range` and `rangeStdDev` with a relatively high `muzzleVel` to add variation to when the secondary stage appears, making the barrage look more random.

 The secondary stage is the actual bullet.
 Even though its `muzzleVel` is 460, it will actually travel at the speed of 500 because of what it inherits from the primary stage.
+The secondary stage also has a small `rangeStdDev` value of 10 to make it look more natural.

 ```lua
 { 17000